 Vehicles can be parked overnight at many Sno-Park sites.
 A day-use permit costs $5; a season permit (the real bargain) is just $25.

 Blackwood Canyon: West side of Hwy.
 89, 3 miles south of Tahoe City.
-Capacity: 35 cars.

 El Dorado County

 Iron Mountain: Hwy.
 88, 40 miles east of Jackson, on Mormon-Emigrant Trail Rd.
 Groomed snowmobile trails.
-Capacity: 30 cars.

 Meiss Meadow: North side of Hwy.
 88, 1/4 mile west of Carson Pass.
 Very popular cross-country ski area.
+No snowmobiles.
 For local information, call Amador Ranger District, (209) 295-4251.
-Capacity: 40 cars.

 Huntington Lake: West side of Huntington Lake Rd., 3 miles past Eastwood Sno-Park.
 Groomed snowmobile trails, cross-country skiing.
-Limited snow play, no sled slopes.
-Capacity: 25 cars.

-Photography by James Song/Wikipedia
+Photography by tammykayphoto/Shutterstock

-This article was first published in January 1999, but was updated in November 2011.
+This article was first published in January 1999, but was updated in November 2015.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.